 Michael went to art school in the late 1960s, the experience of which, he says, influenced everything he’s done since.
-His background is in publishing as editor, manager and consultant with Dorling Kindersley and David & Charles.
-He was also a tutor on a ground-breaking multimedia course at Plymouth University.
+A large part of his working life was spent as editor, manager and consultant, working for and with a range of publishers, media companies, etc. He was also a tutor on a ground-breaking multimedia course at Plymouth University.
 ‘Arts Lab is a reconfirmation of my belief that being creative alongside other creative people can change your life.’

 Sophy is an artist educator with over 20 years experience working with children’s groups in London, Bristol and South Devon.
 A graduate in Art & Social Context, her passion is to facilitate visual arts engagement across broad-ranging groups as a tool for empowerment.
 Before now, she has worked for organisations such as Thames Festival, Kids Company, Tate Modern and Dulwich Picture Gallery.
 Sophy also currently teaches art and photography at the South Devon Steiner School.

 Sara is an abstract painter with over 30 years’ experience working in studios, exhibiting and teaching in the UK and abroad.
 She trained in Fine Art and Art History in London, Manchester and Glasgow.
 Experience working across broad-ranging communities - always painting - has shaped her drive to encourage collaboration and creative thinking and making through learning, through life and through art.
 In 2018 Sara became a Fellow of the School for Social Entrepreneurs.
 More info: www.saradownhamlotto.net